 When the ark landed on Mount Ararat, and the animals went forth, how did they subsist?
 As they went down the mountains, the carnivorous animals would have devoured a large portion of the herbivorous animals saved in the ark.
-Beside the lions, tigers, leopards, ounces, and other carnivorous mammals, amounting to eight hundred and ninety-two, there were in the ark three hundred and thirty-six eagles, for there are forty-eight species; seventyseven buzzards, seven hundred and twenty-one falcons, seventy hawks, one hundred and nineteen vultures, and four hundred and forty-eight owls.
+Beside the lions, tigers, leopards, ounces, and other carnivorous mammals, amounting to eight hundred and ninety-two, there were in the ark six hundred and sixty-six eagles, for there are forty-eight species; one hundred and fortyfour buzzards, fourteen hundred and forty-two falcons, one hundred and forty hawks, two hundred and thirtyeight vultures, and eight hundred and ninety six owls.
 What chance would a few sheep, rabbits and squirrels, rats and mice, doves and chickens, have, among this ravenous multitude?
 How could the ants escape, with ant-eaters, aard-varks and pangolins on the watch for them as soon as they made their appearance?
 There were as many dogs as hares, as many cats as mice.
 How long a lease of life could the sheep, hares, and mice, calculate upon?
 Before the herbivorous animals had multiplied, so as to furnish the carnivorous animals with food, they must all have been destroyed, after all the pains taken for their preservation.
 Noah should have given the herbivora, at least a year's start, especially since the vegetation of the globe was so deficient.

 But we are told that the species of animals may have been much fewer in the days of Noah; and, therefore, much less room would be necessary.
 A single pair of cats, say some, may have produced all the animals of the cat kind; a pair of dogs, all the animals that belong to the dog family.
 Such an explanation might have been given when zoölogy was little known, and geology had no existence; but there is no place for it now.
-Animals change, it is true, and all species have probably been produced from a few originals; but the process by which this is accomplished is so slow in its operation, that we have no knowledge of the formation of a new species.
-We know that lions, tigers, and cats of various species, existed long before the time of the deluge, and dogs, wolves and foxes; and we find mummied cats, dogs, and other animals in Egypt, as old or older than the deluge, so little changed from those of the present time in the same locality, that we cannot recognize any difference between them.
+Animals change, it is true, and all species have probably been produced from a few originals; but the process by which this is accomplished is so slow in its operation, that we have no knowledge of the formation of a new species. know that lions, tigers, and cats of various species, existed long before the time of the deluge, and dogs, wolves and foxes; and we find mummied cats, dogs, and other animals in Egypt, as old or older than the deluge, so little changed from those of the present time in the same locality, that we cannot recognize any difference between them.